afontcu/afontcu.dev/content/blog/wip/index.md

 Do you want to ship things quicker?
 Focus on the important ones and kill the others.

 Focus on improving the flow of the system over its throughput.
 Make things run smooth, sharpen your tools, reduce the waste.

+Focus on finishing stuff instead of starting new one.

 Do it because it is way **simpler** (and cheaper) than increasing the rate at which your team completes stuff.